wlcg-soc-wg/pocketsoc/README.md

 A test, **non-production** SOC demonstrator, intended to track the lifecycle of an event for demonstration purposes, as well as acting as a testbed for new technologies.
 For instructions for the VM installation and use, click [here](VM.md)

+This documentation is for pocketsoc v1; refer to other branches for different versions

 ## Quickstart

 The individual steps and scripts used in this guide will be explored in more detail elsewhere.